MarcusLucinda/bilingual_baby_name/README.md

 ## Names combining

-The class "Mixer" receive the two desired languages, then the funcion "name_combiner" will read the txt files, store the names in sets and return the ones that are common for both languages.
+The class "Mixer" receive the two desired languages, then the function "name_combiner" will read the txt files, store the names in sets and return the ones that are common for both languages.

 ```python
 def name_combiner(self):